 - Home Price: $209,833 median purchase price; $910 median monthly rent

-- Crime Rate: Safer than 86% of Missouri cities
+- Crime Rate: Safer than 84% of St. Louis neighborhoods

 Looking for a safe neighborhood where you can experience the great outdoors in the big city?
 Shaw is a great choice!
 The neighborhood has parks on nearly every border—Tower Grove Park to the south, Missouri Botanical Garden to the west, and Compton Hill Reservoir Park to the east—giving you all kinds of space to exercise, hang with friends, and enjoy nature.
 Shaw offers home buyers a variety of classic brick Victorians and Colonial-style houses, and renters have plenty of picks for affordable apartments and brick townhomes.
 In addition, this up-and-coming neighborhood is just a ten-minute drive from Midtown and Downtown St. Louis, so employment opportunities, dining, and entertainment are always close by.
 All this makes Shaw a popular place not only for people who want to have a good time, but also those who want to eventually settle down and start a family.